elliejeanclark/startup/README.md

 - [x] All application text content styled with css.
 Raleway was the font I used.
 - [x] My logo image was styled.
 As a note, I have removed the emoji rating system and opted for a slider for simplicity.
+## React Deliverable
+- [x] Bundled Using Vite
+- [x] There are three components, login, other reviews, and my reviews either fully functional or mocking full functionality.
+- [x] Login component prevents user from accessing the website unless they have logged in.
+Logging out is an option and a welcome message is displayed to let the user know they logged in.
+- [x] Other reviews component lets users rate a review, and then doesn't let them change that result after they have clicked the submit button.
+Current rating is displayed as only what the user has rated the review, but will be updated with other users ratings as well.
+- [x] My reviews component saves completed reviews to a container below the form to write a new review.
+- [x] React router used to navigate between components
+- [x] All functionality styled nicely with css.
+- [x] useState and useEffect and other hooks utilized in all components.
+As a note, I have removed the search bar functionality as getting the functionality I already have took many hours, and I feel that going further is beyond my skill level currently with this class.